TSP-hork/Robotic_Manipulator_HSPS/docs/DEVELOPMENT_LOG.md

 ### Comment & Key Discovery
 All week I was sick, and after work, I just lay in bed and thought about how much I needed to do but couldn't.
 BUT on the weekend, I was fine and finished the architecture.
 That was a victory! -^-

+## 2025-09-07: POWER BLADE SCHEME IS 90% DONE!!

+### Milestone
+Power blade scheme is 90% done.
+Printing new shoulder module.

+### Current Status
+Updated settings for 3D printer and start printing part of shoulder module again.
+Ears printed and i think it okay.
+Today i buyed shafts and other steel staff they gonna come like...
+2-3 weeks...
+I added datasheets and file "components" for (You won't believe it :> ) components for boards and add all components for axis channel.
+My win today is scheme power blade done on 90% its just need to make footprints and past.
+Ye i needed to test power blade today in spice program but without footprints its unreal and i dont make it not proud for that..

+### Next Steps
+The next step is stay same test and finishing scheme and after i can make pcb.

+### Comment & Key Discovery
+**DAY NOT OVER WHILE I DONT LAY!**
+Weekend again was hard cuz i have no time for help familly and no time for this robotic arm, but i sit here and now is totaly early morning i writing this and go to sleep.
+Printer is printing night going to over. on this week i will be study and work and free time on week is die.
+Have a good night guys <cya>